erikjuhani/umbrellajs/packages/machine/README.md

 // For example we cannot use non existing state actions. machine.dispatch({ state: "light", action: "nope" }); // TypeError

+// Or trying to give a payload for function that is not defined in the schema. machine.dispatch({ state: "light", action: "switch", payload: 1 }); // TypeError

 // Action argument defines the action we want to run to mutate state.
 In this particular case `switch`.
-// In this current revision the payload must always be defined.
-In this case we define it as undefined.
-// As according to the machine schema the action `switch` does not use a payload for state mutation. machine.dispatch({ state: "light", action: "switch", payload: undefined }); // Mutates state.
+// We do not provide a payload as according to the machine schema the action `switch` does not use a payload for state mutation. machine.dispatch({ state: "light", action: "switch" }); // Mutates state.

+// If we would have defined a payload in the schema we would add a payload attribute to given dispatch object. machine.dispatch({ state: "light", action: "switch", payload: 1 });

 machine.state.light; // -> State.On
 ```